LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

    ========================= ===================================================

 Note that there is no ``-neq`` operator or other negated operators.
-It is necessary to use a ``-not`` query to omit records from the found set instead.
+It is necessary to use a ``-not`` query to omit records from the found set instead, as explained further below.
 For example, to find records where the field "first_name" is not "Joe" the following search terms must be used: ``-not, -op='eq', 'first_name'='Joe'``

 The ``-rx`` operator can be used to pass a raw FileMaker search expression as a query.
 This allows the use of any of the FileMaker search symbols.
 See the